ammarfaizi2/fresh-tea-asm/README.md

 # Fresh Tea ASM
-Machine code executor and JIT compiler for PHP.
+Fresh Tea ASM is a machine code executor and JIT compiler for PHP, written in C/C++.

 # Installation
 ```sh